initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Related Work

-k-Harmonic means clustering algorithm addresses the random initial clusters problem by using a different cost function \cite{ZhangKHarmonic} for numeric datasets which uses the harmonic means of the distances from each data point to the centers.
+The k-Harmonic means clustering algorithm addresses the random initial clusters problem applying a cost function \citep{ZhangKHarmonic} for numeric datasets which uses the harmonic means of the distances from each data point to the centers.
 This algorithm creates clusters that are more stable than those generated by k-means clustering algorithm with random initial clusters.
-Ahmad and Hashmi \cite{AhmadKharmonic} combine the distance measure and the definition of cluster centres for mixed datasets suggested by Ahmad and Dey \cite{AmirLipika2007} with k-Harmonic clustering algorithm \cite{ZhangKHarmonic} to develop the k-Harmonic clustering algorithm for mixed datasets.
-Their method is less sensitive to the choice of initial cluster centres.
-The standard deviation of clustering accuracy of this method is small as compared to the random initialization method.
-However, it does not give the same clustering results in different runs with different initial partitions.
+Ahmad and Hashmi (\citeyear{AhmadKharmonic}) combine the distance measure and the definition of cluster centres for mixed datasets suggested by Ahmad and Dey (\citeyear{AmirLipika2007}) with the k-Harmonic clustering algorithm \citep{ZhangKHarmonic} to develop the k-Harmonic clustering algorithm for mixed datasets.
+Their method is less sensitive to the choice of the initial cluster centres.
+The standard deviation of the clustering accuracy of this method is small in comparison to that of the random initialization method.
+However, clustering results are not stable for runs with different initial partitions.

-The literature review suggests that the present initialization methods for KMCMD algorithms are either computationally expensive or do not produce consistent clustering results.
-This further limits the use of existing methods in real world situations where an algorithm's execution time and reliability of results are the key factors for their adoption.
-In the next section, we present our proposed algorithm \textit{initKmix} to compute initial partition for a KMD algorithm (KMCMD algorithm \citep{AmirLipika2007}).
+The literature review suggests that the existing initialization methods for KMD algorithms are either computationally expensive or do not produce consistent clustering results.
+This further limits the use of existing methods in real world situations where an algorithm's execution time and reliability of clustering results are the key factors for their adoption.
+In the next section, we present our proposed algorithm \textit{initKmix} to compute the initial partition for a KMD algorithm (KMCMD algorithm \citep{AmirLipika2007}).